iterative/dvc.org/static/docs/commands-reference/import-url.md

 # import-url

-Import file from any supported URL (it could be `http://`, as well as `s3://`, `ssh://`, and other supported external storage URLs) or local directory to local workspace and track changes in remote file or directory.
+Import file from any supported URL (for example `http://`, `s3://`, `ssh://`, or other supported protocols) or local directory to local workspace and track changes in remote file or directory.

 ## Synopsis